kamilprzybyl/ft_containers/README.md

 Implementation of a few container types of the C++ standard template library<br />

-all that good stuff is made in compliance to C++98 standard
+all that good stuff is written in compliance to C++98 standard

 actually no code yet / just starting out ;)